Drug & Alcohol Rehabs in London

 5. Can I use my insurance cover to seek treatment at rehabs?

+Some rehabs in the UK accept payment by a private health insurance policy.
+However, you need to be very careful because the extent of cover offered varies widely.
+You need to enquire first to know what your insurance covers prior to choosing a particular rehab centre.
 If your insurance plan does not cover rehab costs, then you can discuss with the rehab to know if they allow a flexible payment plan.

 6. Should I choose a rehab that is within my neighbourhood or one that is far away?